Skip to content

 Imported Custom Resource#

-In the case that a customresourcedefinition already exists in your cluster, but it was implemented in another language, then we can generate structs from the schema using kopium.
+In the case that a customresourcedefinition already exists, but it was implemented in another language, then we can generate structs from the schema using kopium.

 Suppose you want to write some extra controller or replace the native controller for PrometheusRule: